Elephly/laser-pong/README.md

 COMP1405 Assignment 7 - An arcade survival style game of Pong!

 ### Prerequisites
-- Python 2.7
+- Python 3.5
-- Tkinter
+- tkinter

 ### Objective
 You play as the left (red outlined) paddle in a game of pong.
 The basic